spotinst/help/src/docs/managed-instance/azure/tutorials/view-details.md

 # Stateful Node Details

-The Stateful Nodes Overview give you access to key information and summary data about a node.
+The Stateful Nodes Overview gives you access to key information and summary data about a node.
 It offers insights into cost efficiency, as well as details about persisted network and storage resources.

 ## Stateful Nodes Overview
 The Stateful Node Overview tab gives you quick access to insights and summary data about the node.
 You can obtain an overview of your current cost efficiency status and an overview of your persisted network and storage resources.